Giants deal Odell Beckham Jr. to Browns in NFL blockbuster, reports say

 The trade, which gives Cleveland quarterback Baker Mayfield a true deep threat, comes just seven months after the Giants signed Beckham to a five-year, $95 million contract extension with $65 million in guaranteed money -- the richest deal ever for an NFL wide receiver.

+In exchange for giving up Beckham, the Giants will receive the 17th overall pick in this year's draft, as well as a third-round pick and third-year safety Jabrill Peppers.
+The trade of Beckham was first reported by NFL.com, while New York's compensation was first reported by ESPN.

-The reported trade will not become official until Wednesday, when the 2019-2020 NFL league year begins.
+The reported trade is not set to become official until Wednesday, when the 2019-2020 NFL league year begins.
+The deal is also conditional on Beckham and Peppers passing physicals.